 • Both spouses must be present, unless one is disabled and cannot come.

-• If taxpayer’s only income is from social security and they were under 65 years at the end of 2016, they owe no tax and do not have to file and no appointment is needed.
-If taxpayer is 65 or older, make appointment for state circuit breaker credit.
+• If taxpayer’s only income is from social security and they were under 65 years at the end of 2016, they owe no tax, do not have to file and no appointment is needed.
+If taxpayer is 65 or older, make an appointment for the state circuit breaker credit.

 • Photo IDs.